GSTT-CSC/gstt-csc.github.io/_projects/CSC013-Prosthetic-Loosening.md

 ---

-This project has been removed to the graveyard.
+This project has been withdrawn.
 An exploratory data analysis demonstrated that the data for this project is too complex, too varied and too few to proceed at this point in time.
 This project may be re-visited at a later dat but it is not currently being actively work on.

 ---